cysouw/diathesis/text/c13_zumInfinitive.md

 - ^* Es ist bekannt, dass der RB-Fan zum Klatschen immer neigt.
 :::

-In contrast to a *Präpositionsinfinitiv*, modification of the infinitive is possible though.
+However, in contrast to a *Präpositionsinfinitiv*, modification of the infinitive is possible.
 This is illustrated here with genitives in prepositional constructions with *bringen zu* [@next a] and *abhalten von* [@next b].
 These genitives are actually retained arguments of the verbs in the infinitive.
 For example in [@next b], *vom Besuchen des Spiels* is derived from *sie besuchen das Spiel*, in which *Spiel* 'game' is the object of *besuchen* 'to visit'.
 Adjectival modification is illustrated with examples of *profitieren von* [@next c] and *einladen zu* [@next d].

 ::: ex
 - Die Stadt […] versucht, ihn auf anderen Wegen [zum Aufgeben des Hofs] zu bringen.^[~~DWDS~~: Die Zeit, 25.10.2017 (online).]